West of Suez

-West of Suez, released in the United States as The Fighting Wildcats, is a 1957 British drama film directed by Arthur Crabtree and starring Keefe Brasselle, Kay Callard and Karel Stepanek.
+West of Suez (U.S. title The Fighting Wildcats) is a 1957 British drama film directed by Arthur Crabtree and starring Keefe Brasselle, Kay Callard and Karel Stepanek.
+The screenplay was by Norman Hudis from a story by Hudis and Charles F. Vetter (as Lance Hargreaves).

 Premise

 An adventurer is hired to assassinate the leader of an Arab movement advocating peace, but is unable to complete his mission.